ohollmen/crudrest/README.md

 This can be then mapped into an index by entity types (see "tableName" below) that crudrest can use as-is:

      var seqcfg = require("./myapp.sequelize.conf.js");
+     var perscache = {};
      seqcfg.forEach(function (item) {
        var tn = item[1].tableName;
        perscache[tn] = sequelize.define(tn, item[0], item[1]);
      });
-     // Let crudrest know about your config crudrest.setperscache(perscache);
+     // Let crudrest know about your ORM Model config crudrest.setperscache(perscache);

 ## Associating Server URL routes to crudrest handlers